 Next, I added a button by clicking the button layer in the sidebar.
 With the settings modal open, I updated the font (Arial) and styled the button to look like Spotify’s, with round edges, a green color and a lighter green color on hover.

-Then I created a second button and styled it with similar white colors that Spotify uses.
+Then I created a row and moved this button to the left column.
+I added another button to the right column and styled it with similar white colors that Spotify uses.

 And voilà, my first slide finished!
 Now, that was really easy and took about 5 minutes, though I have used the pro version of Smart Slider 3 before so it wasn’t all new to me.

-I clicked “Save” and returned to the “Slides” screen to duplicate my first slide and start working on the second slide.
+I clicked “Save” and then “Slides” to duplicate my first slide and start working on the second slide.

 I then got to work replacing the header text and buttons for the second slide.